spree/spree-guides/content/integration/terminology.md

 ## Messages

 Messages are the core of the Spree Commerce hub.
-A single action within a storefront can result in several discrete Messages being sent to multiple Endpoints.
-A Message can be created in one of two ways:
+A single action within a storefront can result in several discrete messages being sent to multiple endpoints.
+A message can be created in one of two ways:

 1. Indirectly as the result of events within a Spree Commerce storefront which the hub discovers when it polls the store.
 Examples of such events are new customers, orders, and shipments.
-2. In response to a Message that is being processed by an Endpoint.
+2. In response to a message that is being processed by an endpoint.

 ### Attributes

-Every Message contains (at least) the following details:
+Every message contains (at least) the following details:

 | Attribute       | Description               |
 | :---------------| :-------------------------|